Anomalous partially hyperbolic diffeomorphisms III: abundance and incoherence: Dynamical incoherence

 \begin{prop} For every $\eps>0$ there exists $\delta>0$ such that if $f: T^1S \to T^1S$ is a partially hyperbolic diffeomorphism whose splitting is $\delta$-close to that of $\cG^t$, then every $c:\mathbb{R} \to T^1S$ tangent to $E^c_f$ and parametrized by arc-length is $\eps$-shadowed by a unique orbit of $\cG^t$.
 Moreover, for every orbit $\gamma$ of $\cG^t$ there is a unique center curve which is $\eps$-shadowed by $\gamma$. \end{prop}

-\begin{proof} If the center bundle $E^c_f$ integrates to a invariant foliation then the result is a direct consequence of Theorems~\ref{t.globalshadowing} and~\ref{t.uniqueshadowing} (which in particular give that the center bundle should be uniquely integrable).
+\begin{proof} If the center bundle $E^c_f$ integrates to an invariant foliation then the result is a direct consequence of Theorems~\ref{t.globalshadowing} and~\ref{t.uniqueshadowing} (which in particular give that the center bundle should be uniquely integrable).

 Now consider the case when $E^c_f$ does not integrate to a foliation.
-Then the existence of a unique orbit of $\cG^t$ shadowing a given center curve and the fact that no two center curves are shadowed by the same orbit of $\cG^t$ is given by Theorem \ref{t.uniqueshadowing}.
+Then the existence of a unique orbit of $\cG^t$ shadowing a given center curve is given by Theorem \ref{t.globalshadowing} and the fact that no two center curves are shadowed by the same orbit of $\cG^t$ is given by Theorem \ref{t.uniqueshadowing}.
 Indeed, in Theorem \ref{t.uniqueshadowing} one does not actually need that the diffeomorphism $f$ is dynamically coherent: the one important point where dynamical coherence was used is to reduce to the case when the two center curves which were shadowed by the same orbit of the flow were in the same center unstable leaf (or center stable leaf).
 This can be done in absence of dynamical coherence by appealing to the fundamental results of \cite{BI}.
 In particular,~\cite[Proposition 3.1]{BI} implies that saturating by strong stable (resp. unstable) manifolds gives a surface tangent to the center-stable bundle (resp. center-unstable).
 Then the main technical result of~\cite{BI} provides branching foliations which can be used to replace the center-stable and center unstable leaves.

 To show that every orbit $\gamma$ of $\cG^t$ shadows some center curve, we apply \cite[Key Lemma]{BI} to approximate $E^s_f \oplus E^c_f$ and $E^c_f \oplus E^u_f$ by integrable distributions $E_n$, $F_n$.
 Moreover, \cite[Theorem 7.2]{BI} implies that the integral leaves of $E_n$ are pairwise at bounded distance in $T^1\mathbb{D}$ (and similarly for $F_n$).
 The intersection gives a one-dimensional foliation $\mathcal{F}^c_n$ and as $n\to \infty$ the leaves converge uniformly to center curves.
 By applying Theorem~\ref{t.globalshadowing}, we have that for all sufficiently large $n$ there exists a unique leaf $\ell_n$ in $\mathcal{F}^c_n$ which is shadowed by $\gamma$.
 As $n\to \infty$ the curves $\ell_n$ converge to the posited center leaf. \end{proof}